moorepants/dissertation/systemidentification.rst

 The identification process is structured around identifying the input/output relationship among measured variables.
 The frequency response provides a view into these relationships.
-Figures :ref:`13.13<figAATphiPhi>` to :ref:`13.14<figAATphiDel>` give a picture of how the first principles models compare to the identified model with respect to frequency response from a roll torque input.
-The frequency band from 1 rad/s to 12 rad/s is of most concern as it bounds a reasonable range that the human can operate in.
-The roll torque to roll angle response shows that at 2 m/s the response is predicted well at high frequencies by all the models and that the Whipple model predicts the response well across all frequencies.
-At 4 m/s the two models only predict the high frequency behavior (> 4 rad/s) with the arm model appearing slightly better.
+Figures :ref:`13.13<figAATphiPhi>` to :ref:`13.16<figAATdelDel>` give a picture of how the first principles models compare to the identified model with respect to frequency response from a roll torque input.
+The frequency band from 1 rad/s to 12 rad/s is of most concern as it bounds a reasonable range that the human may be able to operate within.

-.. todo:: Explain the bode plots, talk Arend through the graph.
+The roll torque to roll angle response :ref:`Figure 13.13<figAATphiPhi>` shows that at 2 m/s (solid lines) the response of the Whipple model and the identified model are practically identical across the frequency range shown.
+On the other hand, the arm model predicts the high frequency (> 4 rad/s) behavior really well, but the magnitude is as great as 50 dB larger and the phase off by 180 degrees at lower frequencies.
+At 4 m/s the Whipple model still predicts the phase well, but the magnitudes do not match below 100 rad/s with 10 dB difference at lower frequencies.
+At this speed the arm model matches the identified model as low as 3.5 rad/s but the low frequency phase still being 180 degrees off.
+The magnitude of the identified model stays quite constant among the 4, 6, and 9 m/s models.
+As the speed increases the Whipple and arm models are less predictive of the identified model at low frequencies, but tend to match out past 4 rad/s or so.

 .. _figAATphiPhi: